kurron/cloud-formation-elasticsearch/README.md

 # Prerequisites
 * a working [AW CLI](https://aws.amazon.com/cli/)
 * you have run `aws configure`, providing the required information
-* a working VPC [based on this template]https://github.com/kurron/cloud-formation-vpc)

 # Building
 There is noting to build.